 If a field device is connected to the multiplexer device during operation, a scan must be performed afterwards so that the field device can be addressed via HART.
 This scanning process is triggered automatically when the multiplexer device is switched on, see chapter 7.1.5.
 The process can also be started manually in the maintenance station, see chapter 7.2.1.
-The duration of the scanning process is dependent
+The duration of the scan process dependent:

-- · on the number of connected multiplexer slaves, - on the number of connected HART-compatible field devices, - on the loop search type, see chapter 9.1, command 153, - · on the number of message repeats in the case of a fault, or - · on whether the query has been answered.
+- on the number of connected HART-compatible field devices - on the loop search type, see chapter 9.1, command 153, - on the number of message repetitions in the case of a fault, or - on whether the query has been answered.

-The factory setting for the number of message repeats is set to 2.
+The factory setting for the number of message repetitions is set to 2.
 The search duration is between approximately 30 seconds and several minutes in the case of maximum configuration.
-On completion of this phase, the orange LED goes out.
+On completion of this phase, the yellow LED goes out.
 Volatile data is set to its default setting.
 Data stored in non-volatile memory is retained.